 You'll be given the support and the tools you need to succeed because you're not just another attorney ... you're part of the Foley team.

-Foley is pleased to continue our long-standing commitment to diversity which began with our Diversity Scholarship Program in 1998.
-Through our 2019 Diversity Fellowship Program, we are proud to offer fellowships to second-year J.D. students who share our values by demonstrating a commitment to promoting diversity and inclusion.
-Each Diversity Fellow receives a total of $20,000, which will be paid in two equal amounts: $10,000 following successful completion of the 2019 summer associate program and $10,000 paid within thirty days after joining the firm as an associate/law graduate.*
+Foley is pleased to continue our long-standing commitment to diversity through the Diversity Fellowship Program, which began with in 1998.
+Through our Diversity Fellowship Program, we are proud to offer fellowships to second-year J.D. students who share our values by demonstrating a commitment to promoting diversity and inclusion.
+Each Diversity Fellow receives a weekly salary throughout our 10-week summer program, plus a total of $20,000, which will be paid in two equal amounts: $10,000 following successful completion of the 2022 summer associate program and $10,000 paid within thirty days after joining the firm as an associate/law graduate.*

 We know that mentoring and training are critical to your success as an attorney and our success as a firm.
 We are fully committed to developing and maintaining mentoring and training programs that help you acclimate to Foley, build your core skill set, and position you to compete effectively in a rapidly changing legal marketplace